By Treven Pyles

 Frequent exposure to hazardous agents in the workplace is the culprit behind up to 6% of cancer cases worldwide.
 According to the International Agency for Research on Cancer, there are over 100 known human carcinogens and approximately 800 other substances which might entail a cancer risk.
 Asbestos is a known human carcinogen which can cause plenty of serious diseases, from non-malignant illnesses like asbestosis or pulmonary fibrosis to aggressive forms of cancer such as mesothelioma or lung cancer.

 The Centers for Disease Control and Prevention estimates that in 2012, exposure to toxic agents on the job resulted in between 45,872 and 91,745 new cancer cases.
 Even though the prevalence of asbestos in the workplace is very low at the moment, past asbestos exposure is still accountable for one in three deaths stemming from occupational cancer.
+According to the International Commission of Occupational Health, almost 40,000 deaths in the U.S. occurred due to past asbestos exposure.

 There is no doubt that asbestos employment has declined substantially since 1973, when a record amount of 804,000 metric tons were consumed in the U.S. However, contrary to popular belief, asbestos is not entirely banned in the country.
 While a series of federal regulations limiting the use and preventing exposure is currently effective, certain applications of asbestos remain legal.
 Accordingly, a significant amount of asbestos is still exploited in the U.S. every year.